Sinchon Massacre: NGO claims

 In a report prepared in Pyongyang, the non-governmental and historically Communist-affiliated International Association of Democratic Lawyers lists several alleged incidents of mass murder by U.S. soldiers in Sinchon.
-In addition, they claimed that the American troops had beheaded up to 300 North Koreans using Japanese samurai swords, and that the US Air Force was using bacteriological warfare in Korea.
+In addition, they claimed that American troops had beheaded up to 300 North Koreans using Japanese samurai swords, and that the US Air Force was using bacteriological warfare in Korea.
 Relying on oral testimony from North Koreans, the International Association of Democratic Lawyers report claims that the Sinchon massacre was overseen by a General "Harrison" or "Halison", an apparent reference to William Kelly Harrison, whom they allege personally conducted many of the atrocities.
 Their report claims that Harrison took photos of the massacre; however, there is no evidence to confirm their testimony.

 Harrison was reportedly shocked by the claim.
 Investigative reports have concluded there was no Harrison in the area at the time, and that this was either a pseudonym or a false claim.
 The Museum in Sinchon has a photo of a man, allegedly Harrison, giving the full name "Harrison D. Maddon."
 The photo shows a tall man standing to the left of a wreath with a UN flag over it, his back turned to the camera, his face not visible, holding a cap in his hand behind his back, and another, indistinct object visible immediately in front of the man.

 According to Dong-Choon Kim, a former commissioner of the Truth and Reconciliation Commission, the Sinchon massacre was carried out by "right-wing security police and a youth group."
 Sunghoon Han says that "right-wing security units" were responsible for the killings.

-The South Korea-based Institute for Korean Historical Studies concluded that both Communists and anti-Communist vigilantes engaged in wholesale slaughter throughout the area and that the 19th Infantry Regiment took the city and failed to prevent the secret police that came with them from perpetrating the civilian murders; however, the TFD did not participate themselves.
-Furthermore, according to the institute, when Communists retook the city, the population was again purged.
+The South Korea-based Institute for Korean Historical Studies concludes that both Communists and anti-Communist vigilantes engaged in wholesale slaughter throughout the area and that the 19th Infantry Regiment took the city and failed to prevent the South Korean secret police that came with them from perpetrating the civilian murders; however, the 19th Infantry Regiment did not participate themselves.
+Furthermore, according to the institute, after North Korean army retook the city, the population was again purged.
 South Korean novelist Hwang Sok-yong claims that the massacre was caused by a local rivalry that used the fog of war as a pretense.

 In 1989, Chicago Tribune, the journalist Uli Schmitzer wrote:

 If any truth about massacres in Chichon (Sinchon) ever existed, the evidence has long ago been obscured.
 The town, 70 miles [110 km] south of the North Korean capital, Pyongyang, has been turned into a national shrine by a ruthless propaganda machine that has fueled anti-American passions for 36 years in support of an institutionalized, regimented communist regime.

 The author Bruce Cumings, in his book War and Television, stated: